open/close all folders

 - Mahou Sensei Negima! does this sometimes.
 Notably, there is a full chapter of conversation between Asuna and Setsuna, during which they are getting dressed for their upcoming battle.
 The conversation is apparently so engrossing that they don't realize how they are dressing until finished.

 - There is also the incident where a demon appears on campus and kidnaps Asuna.
 When Negi goes to rescue her, she's inexplicably wearing fancy lingerie.
-The demon explains that it helps complete the Distressed Damsel look.
+The demon explains that it helps complete the Damsel in Distress look.

 - It also seemed to have magically enhanced her bust, which the demon was gesturing towards as he made the comment.

-- Mirai Nikki: Yuno has two: when she's imprisoned Yukki and chained him to a chair, and another following having sex with Yukki where she chases him around with an axe while wearing her bra and panties.
+- Future Diary: Yuno has two: when she's imprisoned Yukki and chained him to a chair, and another following having sex with Yukki where she chases him around with an axe while wearing her bra and panties.

 - The second episode of Bakemonogatari had a Lingerie Scene that lasted nine minutes.
-Sure, Senjougahara's weightlessness made clothing feel heavy and unconfortable to her, but still...
+Sure, Senjougahara's weightlessness made clothing feel heavy and uncomfortable to her, but still...

 - Contrary to the general consensus, this particular trope has a long and distinguished history in news-strips and comic books, particularly those of the "spicy" variety.

-- More recent examples: Vicki Vale's first appearance in All-Star Batman & Robin The Boy Wonder is her strutting around her apartment in frilly pink knickers.
+- Vicki Vale's first appearance in All-Star Batman & Robin, the Boy Wonder is her strutting around her apartment in frilly pink knickers.
 This lasts for about three pages.
 The author's commentary admits, "Okay, I'm shameless.
 Let's go for the ass shot."

 - Smurfette was seen in lingerie when she was abducted along with her fellow Smurfs in their nightclothes by the robot servant reprogrammed by the now-sentient waste disposal robot in The Smurfs comic book story "You Don't Smurf Progress".
 Cue drooling male Smurfs.